Light Clients for Lazy Blockchains

 A traveler in Naples saw twelve beggars lying in the sun.
 He offered a lira to the laziest of them.
 Eleven of them jumped up to claim it, so he gave it to the twelfth~\cite{idleness}.
-Towards scalable blockchains, the holy grail of cryptocurrency adoption, it has become clear that \emph{lazy} systems will similarly be the winner of the race.
+Towards scalable blockchains, the holy grail of cryptocurrency adoption, it has become clear that \emph{lazy} systems will similarly win the race.

 \emph{Eager} blockchain protocols, such as Bitcoin and Ethereum, combine transaction verification and execution with consensus to ensure that only \emph{valid} transactions are included in their ledger.
-In contrast, lazy blockchain protocols separate the consensus layer (responsible for ordering transactions) from the execution layer (responsible for interpreting them).
+In contrast, lazy blockchain protocols separate the consensus layer (responsible for ordering transactions) from the execution layer (responsible for interpreting them) to remove the execution bottleneck on scalability~\cite{lazyledger}.
 In these systems, a population of \emph{consensus nodes} collects transactions and places them in a total order, without care for their validity.
-This produces a \emph{dirty ledger}, a sequence of totally ordered, but potentially invalid, transactions -- such as double spends.
+This produces a confirmed \emph{dirty ledger}, a sequence of totally ordered, but potentially invalid, transactions -- such as double spends.
 It is the responsibility of \emph{full nodes} to \emph{sanitize} the dirty ledger and ascertain which transactions are valid.
-This is done by executing the transactions one by one, as long as they are valid, and ignoring transactions that are not applicable.
-For instance, if a transaction is a double spend of another and they both appear on the dirty ledger, only the first one to appear on the ledger will be executed.
+This is done by executing the valid transactions one by one, and ignoring transactions that are not applicable.
 Examples of lazy distributed ledger protocols include Celestia (LazyLedger)~\cite{lazyledger}, Prism~\cite{prism}, Parallel Chains~\cite{parallel-chains} and Snap-and-Chat~\cite{snap-and-chat}.

-The advantage of a lazy protocol is that consensus nodes do not need to perform any execution.
-This removes the execution bottleneck to scaling the blockchain~\cite{lazyledger}.
-However, because consensus nodes do not execute, they have no knowledge of the state of the system (such as account balances) and can therefore not prevent invalid transactions from appearing in the ledger.
-They also cannot find and include the state commitment in the blockchain.
+As consensus nodes do not execute transactions, they also cannot find and include the state commitments in the blockchain.